denniepatton/Triton/README.md

     central-loc*: location of central inflection relative to window center (0)
     central-depth*: phased signal value at the central-loc (with mean in region set to 1)
     central-diversity*: mean fragment diversity value in the +/-5 bp region about the central-loc (with mean in region set to 1)

+ N.B. that np-amplitude, var-ratio, and fragment diversity measures (fragment-diversity, fragment-ent, and central-diversity) are sensitive to sequencing depth and will be increasingly inversely correlated with sample coverage at low depths.

  When run in composite mode Triton will also output a SkippedSites.bed for each samples, containing individual site coordinates for sites skipped due to insufficient or outlier coverage (MAD > 10 in any region).
 This file will share the format of whatever input is provided with additional "reject_reason" and "site_ID" columns.
 These sites may then be run in individual mode